(1) Why use iDecisionGames?

 These charges do not include licensing fees due to the DRRC/Harvard PON/NTR or any external library for the exercises used.
-These are typically $4/student/case for academic use but might be higher for corporate use or for specific exercises. iDecisionGames can process those for you so that you don’t have to make 2 separate payments.
+These are typically $4/student/case for academic use but might be higher for corporate use or for specific exercises. iDecisionGames can process these licensing fees for you so that you don’t have to make 2 separate payments.
 Harvard Business School Publishing cases can be used on our platform but you need to purchase licenses for them separately.

 (5) What content does iDecisionGames support?

 iDecisionGames supports any exercises from the NTR, Harvard PON, DRRC, Columbia Caseworks, HBSP, other libraries as well as any cases that you have written yourself.
 We can work with you to upload them onto the platform.
 Take a look at our case library to see the cases we have run in the past.
 The collection is continually expanding, as new professors request new cases.
 There is no charge to you to request a new case.
 We will build your case/simulation for free and you can publish it on our platform either as Open Source content, privately only for your classes or get paid a royalty for its use by other instructors.

 (6) Can I run qualitative exercises on iDecisionGames?

 Absolutely.
 Our platform works very well for both quantitative and qualitative exercises.
 In a qualitative exercise, students can respond with a short paragraph, which appears on the professor’s dashboard in real time.
 We also support innovative charts such as word-clouds which enable you to visualize text based responses.